spdk/spdk/doc/bdev.md

 `rpc.py delete_aio_bdev aio0`

+# OCF Virtual bdev {#bdev_config_cas}

+OCF virtual bdev is a part of SPDK OCF module which is based on Open CAS Framework - a high performance block storage caching meta-library.
+To enable the module, user needs to provide `--with-ocf=/path/to/ocf/library` for configure script.

+OCF bdev can be configured to enable caching for any underlying bdev (assuming that OCF RAM requirement for the core device is met).
+Below is an example command for creating OCF bdev:

+`rpc.py construct_ocf_bdev Cache1 wt Malloc0 Nvme0n1`

+This command will create new OCF bdev `Cache1` having bdevs `Malloc0` as caching-device and `Nvme0n1` as core-device and initial cache mode `Write-Through`.
+By default cache line size is 4KiB and non-volatile metadata is disabled.
+Data written to `Cache1` will be present on `Nvme0n1` eventually.

+To remove `Cache1`:

+`rpc.py delete_ocf_bdev Cache1`

+During removal OCF-cache will be stopped and all warm data will be written to core device.

+To get more information on OCF please visit [OCF documentation](https://open-cas.github.io/doxygen/ocf/).

 # Malloc bdev {#bdev_config_malloc}

 Malloc bdevs are ramdisks.
 Because of its nature they are volatile.
 They are created from hugepage memory given to SPDK